 Legacy Gifts: Endowment Giving and Planned Estate Gifts

-We hope you are inspired to help Trees Forever create a better, healthier world for future generations.
-Please consider becoming a member of the Trees Forever Legacy Society by leaving a charitable gift in your will, through the use of estate planning tools or as a gift to the Trees Forever endowment at any time.
+Consider becoming a member of the Trees Forever Legacy Society by leaving a charitable gift in your will, through the use of estate planning tools or as a gift to the Trees Forever endowment.
 You can take comfort in knowing that your gift will grow and continue to support Trees Forever's work for years to come.

 Trees Forever maintains a separate foundation, with its own Board of Trustees, to invest and manage our endowment funds.
 If you live in Iowa, you may qualify for Endow Iowa tax credits, which can provide significant tax benefits.
 Another example of a gifting tool that can provide some exceptional tax benefits to the donor is a Charitable Lead trust.
 All charitable gifts to Trees Forever are fully tax deductible, as allowed by law.